Skip to main content

 As you know, an alert rule is created for a particular panel on a particular dashboard.

-The BI(G), Business Intelligence App, supports multi-frame data sets.
+The Business Engine supports multi-frame data sets.
 That means that the alert rule assigned to a dashboard and panel will be applied to all data frames fetched from the connected data source.

 In the picture below, the panel fetches three data frames, one for each device.